 I bought the board and more 3/8" square basswood dowels to use as ties.
 Right now, my Home Depot is cleaned out of straight ones and if I need more I will need to go to a different store.
 I did some measuring on the circular board to lay out the tie edge lines, made up some more tie strips, and glued them all down.
-As for the tie arrangement under the frogs, I printed out an O scale crossing template from the Fast Tracks website and used it as a reference.
+For the tie arrangement under the frogs I printed out an O scale crossing template from the Fast Tracks website as a reference.
 Once I had the ties glued down, I stained them as before using the Minwax "Jacobean" stain.
 When it pooled on top and wouldn't fully absorb, I lightly sanded the top to get rid of the sheen.

 I didn't have a cut list for the parts I needed, and I was sort of making it up as I went.
 So, I sketched out what I wanted and how long the rails had to be.
-I added about 10-15mm each which would allow me some extra play should the grinding not go as planned.
+I added about 10-15mm to each which would allow me some extra play should the grinding not go as planned.
 I knew once I had all frogs soldered up I would need to machine them to length to fit, and I wanted to have excess rather than be short.
-Incidentally, I prefer working in metric because the math is so easy; when using Imperial, I need a calculator and a fractional chart.
-By the way, the secret to my success is that Kalamazoo 1" belt sander, which was a gift from a good friend.
-It easily goes through the large brass rail.
+I prefer working in metric because the math is so easy; when using Imperial, I need a calculator and a fractional chart.
+By the way, the secret to my success is a Kalamazoo 1" belt sander which was a gift from a good friend.
+It easily cuts the large brass rail.

 To bend the guard rails where necessary, I used a Dremel and cut-off wheel to go through the base of the rail on both sides.
 Once I clamped it in my mini drill press vice, some vice grip pliers easily bent it.
 When building the switch, I didn't saw through the base of the rail enough on both sides all the way and the rail cracked the head, rendering it useless.
 So, I learned my lesson here.
 I didn't follow any formula for how much to bend the rail, I just did it until it looked good.
 The cutaway at the base looks a bit odd, but it really isn't noticeable once spiked.
 I don't know how the real railroads do it.